commercetools/ui-kit/.changeset/sweet-pants-tell.md

 ---
-'@commercetools-uikit/inputs': major
+'@commercetools-uikit/inputs': minor
 ---

-Add SearchSelectInput to the input preset list
+Add SearchSelectInput to the input presets list